adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="multipartmixed"/>
 #### 1.5.2 Multipart/Mixed

-The multipart/mixed content type is used for requests that *could* include attachments.
-This does not mean that all multipart/mixed requests neccesarily do include attachments.
+The multipart/mixed content type is used for requests that *could* include Attachments.
+This does not mean that all multipart/mixed requests neccesarily do include Attachments.

-##### Procedure for the exchange of attachments
+##### Procedure For The Exchange Of Attachments

-1. A Statement request including zero or more attachments is construed as described below.
+1. A Statement request including zero or more Attachments is construed as described below.

-2. The Statement is sent using a Content-Type of"multipart/mixed".
-Any attachments are placed at the end of such transmissions.
+2. The Statement is sent using a Content-Type of" multipart/mixed".
+Any Attachments are placed at the end of such transmissions.

 3. The LRS decides whether to accept or reject the Statement based on the information in the first part.

-4. If it accepts the request, it can match the raw data of an attachment(s) with the attachment header by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
+4. If it accepts the request, it can match the raw data of an Attachment(s) with the Attachment header by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
 It MUST not do so any other way.

 ###### Requirements for Attachment Statement Batches

-A request transmitting a Statement batch, Statement results, or single Statement that includes attachments MUST satisfy one of the following criteria:
+A request transmitting a Statement batch, Statement results, or single Statement that includes Attachments MUST satisfy one of the following criteria:

-* It MUST be of type "application/json" and include a fileUrl for every attachment EXCEPT for Statement results when the attachments filter is false.
+* It MUST be of type "application/json" and include a fileUrl for every Attachment EXCEPT for Statement results when the Attachments filter is false.
 * It MUST conform to the definition of multipart/mixed in [RFC 2046](https://www.ietf.org/rfc/rfc2046.txt) and:
     * The first part of the multipart document MUST contain the Statements themselves, with type "application/json".
-    * Each additional part contains the raw data for an attachment and forms a logical part of the Statement.
+    * Each additional part contains the raw data for an Attachment and forms a logical part of the Statement.
 This capability will be available when issuing PUT or POST against the Statement resource.
     * MUST include an X-Experience-API-Hash parameter in each part's header after the first (Statements) part.
     * MUST include a Content-Transfer-Encoding parameter with a value of "binary" in each part's header after the first (Statements) part.
-    * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple Statements that are sent together.
+    * SHOULD only include one copy of an Attachment's data when the same Attachment is used in multiple Statements that are sent together.
     * SHOULD include a Content-Type parameter in each part's header.
 For the first part (containing the Statement) this MUST be "application/json".
-   	* Where parameters have a corresponding property within the Attachment Object (outlined in the table above), and both the parameter and property are specified for a given Attachment, the value of these parameters and properties MUST match.
+   	* Where parameters have a corresponding property within the attachment Object (outlined in the table above), and both the parameter and property are specified for a given Attachment, the value of these parameters and properties MUST match.

 ###### LRS Requirements

-* An LRS MUST include attachments in the Transmission Format described above when requested by the Client (see ["Statement Resource"](#stmtapi)).
+* An LRS MUST include Attachments in the Transmission Format described above when requested by the Client (see ["Statement Resource"](#stmtapi)).
-* An LRS MUST NOT pull Statements from another LRS without requesting attachments.
+* An LRS MUST NOT pull Statements from another LRS without requesting Attachments.
-* An LRS MUST NOT push Statements into another LRS without including attachment data received, if any, for those attachments.
+* An LRS MUST NOT push Statements into another LRS without including Attachment data received, if any, for those Attachments.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of Statements that contain attachments in the Transmission Format described above.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST accept batches of Statements that contain Attachments in the Transmission Format described above.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST reject batches of Statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS MUST reject batches of Statements having Attachments that neither contain a fileUrl nor match a received Attachment part based on their hash.
-* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.
+* When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD assume a Content-Transfer-Encoding of binary for Attachment parts.
 * An LRS MAY reject (batches of) Statements that are larger than the LRS is configured to allow.
 * When receiving a PUT or POST with a document type of "multipart/mixed”, an LRS SHOULD* accept batches of Statements which contain no attachment Objects.